Yingfan-Duan/CTR-prediction/README.md

 # User Analysis: CTR Prediction on Features & Behaviors
 This is the final project for MScA 31008 Data Mining Principles course in UChicago.
-Our team members are [Yingfan Duan](https://github.com/Yingfan-Duan), [Yu Han](https://www.linkedin.com/in/hanyu99/), [Rocco Wu](https://www.linkedin.com/in/rocco-wu/), [Xinyan Gu]() and [Dawei Zhao](https://www.linkedin.com/in/dawei-zhao-901a93214/).
+Our team members are [Yingfan Duan](https://github.com/Yingfan-Duan), [Han Yu](https://www.linkedin.com/in/hanyu99/), [Rocco Wu](https://www.linkedin.com/in/rocco-wu/), [Xinyan Gu]() and [Dawei Zhao](https://www.linkedin.com/in/dawei-zhao-901a93214/).

 ## Project background